Enhancing cooperation among the Prague Process states

 • Strengthening capacities in the area of asylum and international protection.

-All six cooperation areas to a certain extent mirror objectives of the Global Approach to Migration and Mobility (GAMM), being the overarching framework of the EU external migration and asylum policy.
+All six cooperation areas to a certain extent mirror the objectives of the Global Approach to Migration and Mobility (GAMM), being the overarching framework of the EU external migration and asylum policy.
 In the context of the GAMM the Prague Process has been given a priority as a regional dialogue process towards the East.
 The importance of the Prague Process and its results were also recognised by the European Commission in its Communication on the GAMM of 18 November 2011, and confirmed by the Council of the European Union in its Conclusions of 29 May 2012.

 Management Structure